TOP UPDATES FOUR PILLARS CINEMA/TV GAMES MANGA/ANIME MUSIC WRITINGS FAQ LINKS

 烏帽子 (eboshi): A pointed mesh cap made of silk or hemp that is died black.

-笏 (shaku): a flat scepter made of smoothly-carved wood, which serves a ritually
+笏 (shaku): A flat scepter made of smoothly-carved wood, which serves a ritually

 decorative purpose today, but originally was used as a tablet for recording notes.